javadasoodeh/CV/machine_learning_basic/INTRODUCTION_TO_UNSUPERVISED_LEARNING.md

 While clustering is a widely recognized form of unsupervised learning, it's just the tip of the iceberg.
 Unsupervised learning encompasses a variety of techniques designed to uncover hidden patterns, reduce dimensionality, detect anomalies, and more.
-Let's delve into some of these unsupervised learning techniques and understand their applications.
+Let's delve into two more of these unsupervised learning techniques and understand their applications.

 **1. Anomaly Detection**